gix-mkrspc/gix-mkrfridays-iot/README.md

 <!-- TODO -->

 ### Prerequisites
- - Azure account (easy to sign up at https://azure.com)
+ - Azure account with an active subscription (easy to sign up at https://azure.com)
  - Some shell experience (e.g. understanding of changing directories with cd)
  - Dev tools/knowledge
    - `python` (version 3.6.x to 3.8.x at the time of this writing) (should be accessible from your system PATH environment variable)